 One afternoon in high school, I missed my bus home and found myself walking instead.
 I quickly passed by the school grounds and began walking along the shoulder of a two lane road.
 It was early in March, but the weather was mild.
 It was neither cold nor cloudy, and the air was dry.
 There was some snow on the ground around the stubbles of wheat beside the road, but not very much.

 This straight road across empty fields went on for almost a mile – about half the total distance to my house.
 After that, the route became much more circuitous.
 In front of me, I could see mountains dominating the western horizon.
-Off to the right, I occasionally saw glimpses of the downtown skyline, some 15 to 20 miles away.
+Off to my right, I occasionally saw glimpses of the downtown skyline, some 15 to 20 miles away.
 It was just a small group of 30-story buildings standing out against a mostly flat background then.
 The skyline is much bigger now, and the fields are all filled with houses.
 Only the mountains are about the same.